Here’s our best types of bookcases guide including different designs, frame material ideas and tips on how to choose a perfect bookcase for your home.

 Here are some of the fine points to take note of before you go ahead with a purchase:

 Size.
-You need to measure out the floor space as well as the height that you’re looking for in a bookcase.
-This will help you narrow your options down when you’re drowning in so many options.
+You need to measure out the floor space and the height you’re looking for in a bookcase size.
+This will help you narrow your options when drowning in so many options.

 Design.
-The next thing you need to consider is how well it will fit in with the rest of the other design elements in your space.
+The next thing you must consider is how well it will fit in with the rest of the other design elements in your space.

-The last thing you would want to have is a bookcase that sticks out like a sore thumb.
+The last thing you want is a book rack that sticks out like a sore thumb.
 You would want to go with a design that complements the rest of your space, not contradict it.
+If you’re furnishing your office, check our guide of home office built in ideas here.

 Material.
 It’s important to also look into what material you would like your bookcase to be made out of.

-It all depends on the looks and the benefits that come along with them and what you would actually want to prioritize; whether it’s the classic appeal of wood, the sturdiness of metal, or the aesthetics of glass, or the budget friendly options of engineered wood, and so on.
+It all depends on the looks and the benefits that come along with them and what you would actually want to prioritize, whether it’s the classic appeal of wood, the sturdiness of metal, the aesthetics of glass, the budget-friendly options of engineered wood, and so on.

 Price.
-And of course, last but not the least, what you need to take into consideration is whether you can afford the bookcase that you’re considering or not.
+And of course, last but not least, you need to consider whether you can afford the bookcase you’re considering or not.

-For more related ideas, visit our gallery of built in bookshelves.
+For more types of bookcases and other related ideas, visit our gallery of built in bookshelves.